davidjamesstone/noide/README.md

 ====

 `noide`is a web-based code editor built using Node.js.

 At it's core it's a useful, lightweight editor so you don't leave your browser to write code.

 It also allows you to customize the UI with your own workspaces.
+Workspaces are basically FRAMESETs described as JSON.
+Anything with a url and can be sectioned off to give split screen viewing.
-Workspaces support anything with a url; links to your own project urls for easy testing, embedded documention relative to the project or even other useful web-based tools such as `node-inspector` and `tty.js`.
+This can include links to your own project urls for easy testing, embedded documentation relative to the project or even other useful web-based tools such as `node-inspector` and `tty.js`.

+(see Workspaces/FRAMESETs)

 Thanks for taking a look.
 Any comments, feedback or support use [Twitter](https://twitter.com/node_ide).